ni-kismet/engineering-flot/API.md

     is used internally.

  - findNearbyItem(mouseX, mouseY, seriesFilter, radius, computeDistance)

     Returns the closest item to the position determined by mouseX and mouseY.
 The series on which the search is realised can be specified using seriesFilter function.
     The search area will be a circle if the function is called without the last parameter, otherwise the distance will be computed based on given function.

  - computeValuePrecision(min, max, direction, ticks, tickDecimals)

     Used for determining the the precision for a certain axis.
     If the tickDecimals is specified, the maximum precision would be at most tickDecimals.
 Otherwise, it would be computed based on the axis minimum and maximum and the number of ticks.

+ - computeTickSize (min, max, noTicks, tickDecimals)

+    Returs the size used for axis ticks.
+This is used internally.

 There are also some members that let you peek inside the internal workings of Flot which is useful in some cases.
 Note that if you change something in the objects returned, you're changing the objects used by